New Writing Course

 I’m a storyteller.
 Always have been, ever since I was a little girl.
 I’d sit at my child-sized rolltop desk, writing stories and adding crayon illustrations.
 Or I’d tell them out loud, off the top of my head, into a tape recorder.
 I’d even make my brother play out some of the parts, giving him dialogue to repeat!

-Since the crayon and cassette tape days, I’ve gone on to publish with the Big 5 and smaller houses, as well as independently through my own imprint.
+Since the crayon and cassette tape days, I’ve gone on to publish with the Big 5 and smaller houses, as well as independently through my own imprint, InToto Books.
 I’ve received starred reviews from Booklist and Publishers Weekly, won silver and gold medals in Foreword INDIES Book of the Year and the IPPY Awards, respectively, been featured on Booklist’s Best First Novels for Youth and School Library Journal’s What’s Hot in YA, and chosen as a PW Pick of the Week.
 I’ve also made the Master Lists for several children’s book awards, including the Missouri Mark Twain Award.

 It’s all a story in progress…